shreekar2005/Blockchain_Ledger_P2P/README.md

 4. **Analytical Modeling (Task 7):**

-* Included a Python script (`task7_analysis.py`) that models the exponential random variables to plot the waiting time () distribution and the relationship between  and Hash Power.
+* Included a Python script (`task7_analysis.py`) that models the exponential random variables to plot the waiting time distribution and the relationship between lambda and Hash Power.

 ## How to Compile and Run

 ### 1. Prerequisites

 1. You need **OMNeT++** installed.
-2. You need **OpenSSL** installed:
+2. You need **OpenSSL** installed for the cryptographic functions:

 ```bash
 sudo apt-get install libssl-dev